JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - :code:`RHCheck_tdDiffThresh`: Threshold for difference in dew point temperature (default 2.0 K).

-- :code:`RHCheck_RHThresh`: Threshold for relative humidity (default 90.0%).

 - :code:`RHCheck_PressDiffAdjThresh`: Pressure threshold for adjusting cloud layer minimum RH (default 20.0 Pa).

 - :code:`RHCheck_MinRHThresh`: Threshold for minimum RH at top of cloud layers (default 85.0%).

+The following parameters are used in the high-altitude check:

+- :code:`RHCheck_TminThresh`: Threshold value of minimum temperature (default 223.15 K).

+- :code:`RHCheck_TminInit`: Initial value of minimum temperature.
+This is eventually equal to the lower observed temperature (default 400.0 K).

-- :code:`RHCheck_TminThresh`: Temperature threshold for sonde ascent moisture check (default 223.15 K).
+- :code:`RHCheck_SondeRHHiTol`: Threshold for relative humidity in sonde ascent check (default 20.0%).

+- :code:`RHCheck_PressInitThresh`: Pressure below which O-B mean is calculated (default 100.0 Pa).

-- :code:`RHCheck_TempThresh`: Temperature threshold for additional flagging of sonde ascent moisture check (default 233.15 K).
+- :code:`RHCheck_TempThresh`: Minimum temperature threshold for accumulating an error counter (default 233.15 K).

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_example:

+Examples
+^^^^^^^^

 This example runs the basic checks on the input data: